 ABS approves fully autonomous ship framework for Monohakobi Technology Institute and Japan Marine Science

-The fully autonomous ship framework named APExS-auto (Action Planning and Execution System for full autonomous) was developed by Nippon Yusen Kabushiki Kaisha (NYK), Monohakobi Technology Institute (MTI) and Japan Marine Science Inc. (JMS) as part of the fully autonomous ship program MEGURI 2040, ABS said.
+The fully autonomous ship framework named APExS-auto (Action Planning and Execution System for full autonomous) was developed by Nippon Yusen Kabushiki Kaisha (NYK), Monohakobi Technology Institute (MTI) and Japan Marine Science Inc. (JMS) as part of the fully autonomous ship program MEGURI 2040.

 ABS worked with MTI and JMS to review the APExS-auto framework in accordance with the ABS Requirements for Autonomous and Remote-Control Functions.
 The APExS-auto framework is designed using a systems engineering approach to govern berth-to-berth autonomous navigation operations.
 It covers the full spectrum of operations from onboard activities to supervision activities in the remote operations center.